tprasadtp/ubuntu-post-install/docs/tasks.md

 ### Note about Wine HQ and i386 packages

-To install i386 pacakges or packages which have i386 dependencies (eg. wine-stable), you **MUST** enable foreign architectures BEFORE running this script!
+To install i386 pacakges or packages which have i386 dependencies (eg. wine-stable), you **MUST** enable foreign architectures **BEFORE** running this script!

-### Note abount PodMan repository
+### Note abount Podman repository

-Podman repository(Provided by Kubic project) also provides golang package for some reason (ughhh!) so please be careful while installing go via apt.
+Podman repository(sprovided by Kubic project) also provides golang package for some reason (ughhh!) so please be careful while installing go via apt.

 ## Add personal package archives (PPA)